Democrats grow bullish on Senate prospects as Georgia voters cast ballots

 Unlike Loeffler, who was cleared of possible criminal wrongdoing last month, he was not under serious federal law enforcement scrutiny.

-The national parties are beginning to draw battle lines as the highly competitive Senate race take shape.
-Jesse Hunt, a spokesman for the National Republican Senatorial Committee, said Georgia voters would opt for Perdue, an “original outsider” former business executive over the Democratic nominee attached to a liberal national platform.
+The national parties are beginning to draw battle lines as the highly competitive Senate race takes shape.
+Jesse Hunt, a spokesman for the National Republican Senatorial Committee, said Georgia voters would opt for Perdue, an “original outsider” former business executive, over the Democratic nominee attached to a liberal national platform.

 “Georgians recognize that today’s Democratic Party and the policies they rally around do not mesh with the values they hold dear,” he said.

-DSCC spokesperson Helen Kalla, in turn, called Perdue a “weak incumbent” who will “face a strong Democratic challenger holding him accountable for his sketchy and unethical stock trading, his attacks on Social Security and Medicare, and his support for the lawsuit to erase health care protections for preexisting conditions.”
+Democratic Senatorial Campaign Committee spokeswoman Helen Kalla, in turn, called Perdue a “weak incumbent” who will “face a strong Democratic challenger holding him accountable for his sketchy and unethical stock trading, his attacks on Social Security and Medicare, and his support for the lawsuit to erase health-care protections for preexisting conditions.”

 Perdue spokeswoman Casey Black predicted that the incumbent would ultimately face Ossoff in the general election and previewed in a statement the campaign Perdue would wage against him.